Theme #1 for Feminist Fact Friday

 Political Empowerment is where the gender gap remains the widest: only 23% of the political gap—unchanged since last year—has been closed, and no country has yet fully closed political empowerment gaps.World Economic Forum, The Global Gender Gap Report 2018

 So every nation around the world has work to do here.
 But it’s certainly a space in which the UK could make a huge difference.
 We’re currently #11 in the world for political empowerment, but with such poor numbers across the board there’s not much to be proud of there.

 As always: why does this matter?
 Because representation ensures that every voice is heard and that government policies don’t leave anyone out.
 No matter how empathetic we are it can be hard to understand – or even find out about in the first place – the obstacles or opportunities that any group faces.
 Leaving 51% of the population out of politics is a surefire way to keeping inequality baked into the system.

-So my first five Feminist Fact Fridays are going to be made up of politics-related information and hopefully some ways in which you can get more involved and make a difference.
+So my first four Feminist Fact Fridays are going to be made up of politics-related information and hopefully some ways in which you can get more involved and make a difference.

 Week 1 – Only 24% of the world’s parliamentarians are women.